 So after our Bahama Mama fling, me and Ma became frequent flyer buddies, often accompanied by my Aunt -- passing the poi at a luau in Honolulu; breaking a sweat on Bourbon Street in hot and hazy summertime New Orleans; celebrity spotting in Hollywood; sharing rum raisin ice cream and taste buds burning ginger beer in Bermuda; shopping for flea market finds at the Plaka in Athens; and feasting on pasta and flirting with Italian waiters in Rome.

-As the years have gone by and we’ve both grown older, our joyful jaunts have become few and far between.
+As the years have gone by, our joyful jaunts have become few and far between.
 These days, I mostly travel with my husband, occasionally with a close girlfriend or sometimes solo (perks of being a freelance journalist).
 But I miss traveling with my original best friend -- how she’d act as my personal photographer for impromptu glamour shots in the hotel room and how we’d laugh and chat like schoolgirls into the wee hours.
-And I’ll never find a travel buddy who is as unconditionally accepting of my ever-changing moods.
+And I’ll never find another travel buddy who is as unconditionally accepting of my need for alone time and ever-changing moods.

 Here, several women share fond memories and what they learned from their mother-daughter travels.

 Get to know each other as girlfriends. “[Mother-daughter trips] really help our bond because we get to remove ourselves from the everyday stressors and be totally present with one another without distractions.
 We enjoy local cuisine and sightseeing.
 We also use that time to talk about what’s going on in our lives.
 The first [trip] was to Atlanta.
 It was just a couple of days, but it was so nice to hang out without the guys.
 And we realized that we were on to something!” says Traci Baxley, a mother with four sons and one daughter.